Your Guide to Washington, D.C.

 Registration

-Washington, D.C. has three airports in the surrounding area—Reagan National, Dulles, and BWI.
-Below, please find information about each.
+DC has three airports in the surrounding area—Reagan National, Dulles, and BWI.

 Ronald Reagan Washington National Airport (DCA, Reagan, or National)

-To reserve a wheelchair-accessible taxi at IAD or DCA, call one of the following companies ahead of your arrival:
+To reserve a wheelchair accessible taxi at IAD or DCA, call one of the following companies ahead

 - Royal Taxi: 202-398-0500